Tag: Andrew Golden

 Victim’s family reacts to Mitchell Johnson tape:

-Shannon Wright was the teacher who was killed at the Jonesboro massacre.
+Shannon Wright was the teacher who was killed in the Jonesboro massacre.
 Her husband, Mitch Wright, had the following reaction to the taped deposition of released gunman Mitchel Johnson.

 “If he would just come clean and say yes i shot these people because i wanted to do this, versus just getting on there and saying i didn’t mean to hurt anyone,” he said.